Skip to content

 Author: Jennifer Lycette, MD

-How current-day applications of AI inspired my book
+How current-day applications of AI inspired my fiction book about AI

-My debut novel, The Algorithm Will See You Now, is a speculative medical thriller set in near-future Seattle, where the implementation of artificial intelligence algorithms to guide—and limit—healthcare turns out to be, in the end, subject to its human creators’ flaws.
-The book’s publication on 3/2/2023 coincided with the explosion of AI in the media…
+My debut novel, The Algorithm Will See You Now, is not only one of the latest fiction books about AI, but a speculative medical thriller set in near-future Seattle, where the implementation of artificial intelligence algorithms to guide—and limit—healthcare turns out to be, in the end, subject to its human creators’ flaws.
+The book’s publication…

 Comments closed